Comp1exBoyan/Comp1exBoyan.github.io/_pages/about.md

 ### AI Robot for Science

-Before starting my new PhD program, I will be working at the Chinese Academy of Sciences on AI-driven robotic systems for chemical and materials experiments.
+I am also working at the Chinese Academy of Sciences on AI-driven robotic systems for chemical and materials experiments.
 I will lead the development of a robotic platform that integrates large language models (LLMs) with vision-language models (VLMs).
 Furthermore, I hope to maintain an active connection with this project when I begin my new PhD program.
 <div align="center">
     <img src="/images/ai_gen.gif" alt="robot1" width="35%" style="margin-right: 0px;">